acting Principal Executive Officer

 Dr Margaret A. Mackay

-Depute Convener, Company Secretary and Treasurer
+Depute Convener and Company Secretary

 Mrs Jean Anderson